zhesu1/surfaceRegistration/README.md

 This code provides tools for geometric shape analysis on spherical surfaces with the general elastic metric.
 It is able to factor out reparametrizations and translations.

-For details we refer to our papers
+For details we refer to our paper

 ```css
 @article{su2020simplifying,